polkadot-fellows/RFCs/text/0000-fellowship-salaries.md

 |  VI |    200,000    |

 Note that there is a sizable increase between II Dan (Proficient) and III Dan (Fellow).
-By the third Dan, it is generally expected that one is working on Polkadot as their primary focus in a full time capacity.
+By the third Dan, it is generally expected that one is working on Polkadot as their primary focus in a full-time capacity.
 The salary at this level is commensurate with average salaries in OECD countries (note:
 77,000 USD in the U.S., with an average engineer at 100,000 USD).